msmoiz/dex/README.md

-# Rolodex
+# dex

-Rolodex is a Domain Name System (DNS) implementation.
+dex is a Domain Name System (DNS) implementation.